 Planners Anonymous is a brand who clearly understands their target customers, knows what they like, and delivers it to them in a pink heart-shaped box.

 Currency Name: Pixi Dust

 Although Pixi Beauty has nothing to do with the popular culture concept of pixie dust, they were able to draw on the whimsical nature of this association to create a loyalty currency that feels fun and spirited.
 With Pixi Dust, Pixi Beauty connects their rewards program to ideas of fantasy and beauty that adds a little bit of magic to the earning and redemption process.
 This throwback to childhood whimsy helps them establish emotional connections with their community members early on in the customer relationship.

 Those connections help make this small differentiator – and their beautiful explainer page – enough to make them stand out from the crowd.

 Currency Name: Pages

 As soon as you land on Frostbeard Studio’s homepage, you know who their target customers are.
 References to books and the joy of reading are everywhere, including their rewards program.

 Whether it’s through puns, clarity of vision, or brand culture, each of these brands have developed a name for their reward points that speaks to who they are as a business.
-From food and beverage brands to beauty retailers, these currencies have helped shape each of these rewards programs into switching costs that are very hard for customers to ignore.
+From health and wellness to beauty retailers, these currencies have shaped reward programs to provide incredibly valuable communities for their customers.

-So whether you’re just getting started with rewards or giving an existing program a facelift, make sure you take the time necessary to develop a strong name that appropriately represents your brand.
+Whether you’re just getting started with rewards or giving an existing program a facelift, make sure you take the time necessary to develop a name that appropriately represents the values of both your brand and the community you want your customers to be a part of.
 After all, your currency name could be your first (and last) impression – make it count!